neurogenetics/PD-BURDEN/Clinvar_UKBiobank.md

-# Check for enrichment of ClinVar variants in case-control data...
+# Check for enrichment of ClinVar variants in proxy-control data...

 Cornelis
 December 22 2020

-General idea: Checking if any ClinVar pathogenic variants associated with disease are enriched in PD vs Control
+General idea: Checking if any ClinVar pathogenic variants associated with disease are enriched in PD proxy vs Control